 Valle Vista Elementary School's student population of 461 students has stayed relatively flat over five school years.

-The teacher population of 18 teachers has declined by 5% over five school years.
+The teacher population of 18 teachers has stayed relatively flat over five school years.

-Valle Vista Elementary School is ranked within the top 30% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Valle Vista Elementary School is ranked within the top 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Valle Vista Elementary School is 0.62, which is less than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.